msszafar/SOC_Detection_RuleSet_using_ELK/README.md

 SOC Usecases / rules for elasticsearch
 Custom Usecases of SOC against each datasource (i.e firewall, domain controller, email, proxy, WAF, web servers, database server) has been provided in the form of elasticserach ruleset.

-Note: Please read the comment section of ruleset first before deploying the rule in your environment.
-[REASON: Field name being used in my ruleset can be change from your environment]
+Note: Please read the context of the rule first, it will explain you how to modify the rule query according to your business need.
+Also see the rule type before writing the rule in kibana.
+Threhold rule, KQL and ELQ are the three categories of rules